-- 3. If completion of ALETA Basic Police Training Course was 1990-1996, the student must complete the admissions process and enroll in the 1-credit hour online Portfolio Development course to have the 28 hours of credit awarded to the SAU Tech transcript.
+If completion of the ALETA Basic Police Training Course was 1990-1996, the student must complete the admissions process and enroll in the 1-credit hour online Portfolio Development course to have the 28 hours of credit awarded to the SAU Tech transcript.
 The Portfolio Development course will assist the student in compiling evidence of learning.
-Evidence of learning will include the ALETA certificate verifying successful completion of the Basic Police Training Course.
+Evidence of learning will include the ALETA certificate\ verifying successful completion of the Basic Police Training Course.
 Evidence of an additional 60+ hours of law enforcement training will also be included in the portfolio.
-Upon successful completion of the Portfolio Development course and approval of the portfolio, 28 hours of credit will be applied to the transcript but no GPA will be noted.
-The student will not be eligible for the Technical Certificate in Law Enforcement.
-However, these hours can be applied to the APS with emphasis in Law Enforcement. - 4.
-Students who are requesting credit for ALETA training AND are transferring in coursework toward the General Education requirements on the APS with emphasis in Law Enforcement must establish residency and a GPA to be eligible for graduation at SAU Tech.
-A total of 15 credit hours of residency is required, and the Credit by Exam process will be used to establish residency and GPA. - a.
-Student will pay the Business Office a \$15 per credit hour fee. - b.
-Student will request that ALETA provide SAU Tech with final grades in each course of Basic Police Training. - c.
-SAU Tech will post the course as Credit by Exam which will include a letter grade.
-The letter grade will generate a GPA.
-The student will not be eligible for the Technical Certificate.
+Upon successful completion of the Portfolio Development course, approval of the portfolio, and completion or transfer of the general education courses for the Associate of Professional Studies with emphasis in Law Enforcement, 28 hours of credit will be applied to the transcript but no GPA will be noted.
+The student will not be eligible for the Certificate of Proficiency in Criminal Justice or Technical Certificate in Law Enforcement.
+No GPA will be earned for the 28 hours.
+However, these hours can be applied to the APS with emphasis in Law Enforcement.